 |CRESTOR 20 mg

 Primary Dysbetalipoproteinemia (Type III Hyperlipoproteinemia)

 In a randomized, multicenter, double-blind crossover study, 32 patients (27 with ε2/ε2 and 4 with apo E mutation [Arg145Cys] with primary dysbetalipoproteinemia (Type III Hyperlipoproteinemia) entered a 6-week dietary lead-in period on the NCEP Therapeutic Lifestyle Change (TLC) diet.
 Following dietary lead-in, patients were randomized to a sequence of treatments in conjunction with the TLC diet for 6 weeks each: rosuvastatin 10 mg followed by rosuvastatin 20 mg or rosuvastatin 20 mg followed by rosuvastatin 10 mg.
 CRESTOR reduced nonHDL-C (primary end point) and circulating remnant lipoprotein levels.
 Results are shown in the table below.

-III hyperlipoproteinemia) after Six weeks by Median Percent Change (95% CI)
+after Six weeks by Median Percent Change (95% CI) from Baseline (N=32)